 - Unpack the tar.gz file.

 In the top directory of the unpacked package, install it by running:

 pythonexecutable for the Python installation or virtual environment where you want to install the Python agent software.
 If installing into a system-wide Python installation, use the

 sudocommand or run the command as root.

-The New Relic agent's config file is the main way to customize the New Relic agent's behavior.
-(The other methods are via the UI or via environment variables.)
+Next, you will create a configuration file for the New Relic Python agent.
+The config file is the main way to customize the New Relic agent's behavior.
+(The other methods are using the UI or using environment variables.)

 To create the agent config file:

-After the New Relic Python package installation, a
+After you've installed the New Relic Python package, the

-newrelic-admin scriptwill be in the same directory as the Python executable.
-In that directory, run the following:
+newrelic-admin script will be in the same directory as the Python executable.
+In that directory, run:

 newrelic-admin generate-config YOUR_LICENSE_KEY newrelic.ini